+VFM audit stage

+Audit approach

+Assessment of work by other review agencies

+Delivery of local risk based work

-VFM audit stage Audit approach VFM audit risk assessment Depending on the nature of the significant VFM risk identified, we may be able to draw on the work of other inspectorates, review agencies and other relevant bodies to provide us with the necessary evidence to reach our conclusion on the risk.
+Depending on the nature of the significant VFM risk identified, we may be able to draw on the work of other inspectorates, review agencies and other relevant bodies to provide us with the necessary evidence to reach our conclusion on the risk.

 If such evidence is not available, we will instead need to consider what additional work we will be required to undertake to satisfy ourselves that we have reasonable evidence to support the conclusion that we will draw.
+Such work may include:

+- Meeting with senior managers across the Authority; - Review of minutes and internal reports; - Examination of financial models for reasonableness, using our own experience and benchmarking data from within and without the sector.

+Concluding on VFM arrangements

-Such work may include: Meeting with senior managers across the Authority; Review of minutes and internal reports; Examination of financial models for reasonableness, using our own experience and benchmarking data from within and without the sector.
-Linkages with financial statements and other audit work At the conclusion of the VFM audit we will consider the results of the work undertaken and assess the assurance obtained against each of the VFM themes regarding the adequacy of the Authority's arrangements for securing economy, efficiency and effectiveness in the use of resources.
+At the conclusion of the VFM audit we will consider the results of the work undertaken and assess the assurance obtained against each of the VFM themes regarding the adequacy of the Authority's arrangements for securing economy, efficiency and effectiveness in the use of resources.

 If any issues are identified that may be significant to this assessment, and in particular if there are issues that indicate we may need to consider qualifying our VFM conclusion, we will discuss these with management as soon as possible.
 Such issues will also be considered more widely as part of KPMG's quality control processes, to help ensure the consistency of auditors' decisions.

+Reporting

+On the following page, we report the results of our initial risk assessment.

-Reporting We will report on the results of the VFM audit through our ISA 260 Report.
+We will report on the results of the VFM audit through our ISA 260 Report.
 This will summarise any specific matters arising, and the basis for our overall conclusion.

 The key output from the work will be the VFM conclusion (i.e. our opinion on the Authority's arrangements for securing VFM), which forms part of our audit report.

+Value for money arrangements work Planning

+Significant VFM Risks

+Those risks requiring specific audit attention and procedures to address the likelihood that proper arrangements are not in place to deliver value for money.

+Significant Risk 1

+■ Risk

+On 9th July 2015 in the High Court, Judge, Mr Justice Dove delivered a judgement quashing the permission granted by The Ryedale District Planning Committee relating to Wentworth Street Car park.
+In his Judgement Mr Justice Dove view was that officers misled the Planning Committee meeting on 24 April 2014 when the decision was taken.
+We will review the decision-making arrangements at the Council to determine whether expert advice received by officers was fairly reflected in the key decision making reports considered by members relating to Wentworth Street Car Park.

+Approach

+Review of key reports, legal advice and Justice Dove's judgement dated 9th July 2015, Report by Anthony Winship the Council Solicitor to the Planning Committee dated 18 August 2015, 24th April 2014 report to the Planning Committee and related papers, Planning inspectors report dated 29 October 2012, Justice Gilbart's judgement dated 17 December 2014, RDC constitution, Advice received by the Council from David Manley QC dated 23 October 2014 and 2 April 2015.

+Review of communication of e-mails confirming the advice the Council followed and this was supported with detailed discussions with key officers.